What Automotive Retailers Should Know About Automotive PPC Before Starting on Google

 AI-Driven Bidding Strategies

-Implementing AI-driven bidding can reduce cost per click by 10-30% compared to manual management.
+Implementing AI-driven bidding can reduce the cost per click by 10-30% compared to manual management, which is crucial for how the advertiser pays for each click.
 (Source: Promodo)

 Google’s automated bidding strategies work particularly well in the automotive space due to the complex relationship between search terms, user intent, and conversion likelihood.
 However, they require sufficient data to perform optimally.